-This document is the Draft Periodic Status Review for Taylor's Checkerspot It contains a review of information pertaining to the status of the species in Washington.
-It was reviewed by species experts and will be available for a 90-day public comment period.
-All comments received will be considered during the preparation of the final periodic status review.
-The Department intends to present the results of this periodic status review to the Fish and Wildlife Commission at an upcoming meeting.
+This document is the Periodic Status Review for Taylor's Checkerspot.
+It contains a review of information pertaining to the status of the species in Washington.
+It was reviewed by species experts and was available for a 90-day public comment period.
+All comments received were considered during the preparation of the final periodic status review.
+The Department intends to present the results of this periodic status review to the Fish and Wildlife Commission at a meeting on 5 August 2016 in Olympia.